 So in September 2011, the year we were formed, we decided to follow on from our American Sisters and take September and turn it “PEACH” – which if you don’t know by now is the awareness colour for womb cancer.

 Now, if you know your cancers, then you will know that there are actually 5 gynaecological cancers; womb, ovarian, cervical, vaginal and vulval.
 Sadly the last 2 get even less recognition than womb cancer does but as womb cancer is the most common of the 5 we at WCSUK believe that it deserves a month of its own and that is why we will continue to use September as womb cancer awareness month.
 Lumping it in with the others and calling it gynaecological awareness month is not giving womb cancer the full exposure it needs.
-By the way, we also think that vaginal and vulval cancers deserve more awareness and we are glad to see a couple of UK based patient led organisations have recently been set up to help raise awareness, not forgetting the amazing Kath Mazzella in Australia who has been raising awareness of vulval cancer for over 20 years.
+By the way, we also think that vaginal and vulval cancers deserve more awareness and we are glad to see an new organisation which has recently been set up to help raise awareness of vulval cancer here in UK, not forgetting the amazing Kath Mazzella in Australia who has been raising awareness of vulval cancer for over 20 years.